 Each share class represents an investment in the same portfolio of securities, but each class has its own sales charge and expense structure, allowing you to choose the class that best fits your situation.
-For example, while Class F-1 shares are subject to 12b-1 fees and subtransfer agency fees payable to third-party service providers, Class F-2 shares are subject only to subtransfer agency fees payable to third-party service providers, Class F-3 shares are not subject to any such additional fees.
+For example, while Class F-1 shares are subject to 12b-1 fees and subtransfer agency fees payable to third-party service providers, Class F-2 shares are subject only to subtransfer agency fees payable to third-party service providers (and not 12b-1 fees) and Class F-3 shares are not subject to any such additional fees.
 The different fee structures allow the investor to choose how to pay for advisory platform expenses.
 Class R shares offer different levels of 12b-1 and recordkeeping fees so that a plan can choose the class that best meets the cost associated with obtaining investment related services and participant level recordkeeping for the plan.
 When you purchase shares of a fund for an individual-type account, you should choose a share class.
-If none is chosen, your investment will be made in Class T shares).
+If none is chosen, your investment will be made in Class A shares (or, if you are investing through a financial intermediary who offers only Class T shares, your investment will be made in Class T shares).